drclongstaff/shiny-clots/README.md

 <a name="analysis"></a>
 ### Fibrinolysis halo assays

 Halo assays were recently developed as an optical method that uses whole blood to measure fibrinolysis reactions.
-A 'halo' blood clot is formed around the edge of a microtitre plate and a thrombolytic enzyme is added in solution to the well.
+A 'halo' blood clot is formed around the edge of a microtitre plate well and a thrombolytic enzyme is added in solution to the well.
 As the clot dissolves, the absorbance increases, hence the shape of the curve shown below.
-In this case, as with the clot lysis app above, the time to 50% lysis is used for convenience to measure enzyme activity.
+In this case, as with the clot lysis app above, the time to 50% lysis can be conveniently used to measure enzyme activity.

  <img src="./images/curveEg.png" alt="Halo"
 	title="A halo assay curve" width="400" height="300" />